King O'Malley: Birth and parentage

 Uncertainty exists about the details of O'Malley's birth and upbringing, largely due to the inconsistent accounts he provided throughout his life.
 He was probably born on 2 July 1858 in the U.S. Territory of Kansas.
-Numerous sources during his lifetime recorded his year of birth as 1858, but after about 1940 he began to exaggerate his age, claiming a birth year of 1854.
+Numerous sources during his lifetime recorded his year of birth as 1858 but, after about 1940, he began to exaggerate his age, claiming a birth year of 1854.
 At some point, he also began to celebrate his birthday on 4 July, coinciding with Independence Day in the United States.
-His private diaries record that he personally celebrated his birthday on 2 July until 1947, but then apparently shifted the date by two days to emphasise his American origins.
+His private diaries record that, until 1947, he personally celebrated his birthday on 2 July, but then apparently shifted the date by two days to emphasize his American origins.
 As a result, O'Malley's obituaries listed his date of birth as 4 July 1854.

-During his political career, O'Malley claimed to have been born in Quebec, at a location called "Stanford Farm" close to the U.S. border.
-He stated that no birth certificate existed, as registration of births was not yet standard in frontier regions.
-This account of his birth differed from those he related at other periods of his life.
+During his political career, O'Malley claimed to have been born in Quebec, at a location called "Stanford Farm", close to the U.S. border.
+He said that no birth certificate existed, because the registration of births was not yet standard in frontier regions.
+That account of his birth differed from those he related at other periods of his life.
 In an 1893 letter to the editor of the Adelaide Advertiser, he proclaimed himself "a humble sovereign citizen of that supreme nation, the United States".
-Towards the end of his life he wrote "I am an American [...] that is the truth".
+Towards the end of his life he wrote, "I am an American [...] that is the truth".
 O’Malley's place of birth had implications for his status as a member of parliament.
 If he was born in Canada, as he claimed, he was a British subject and faced no eligibility restrictions.
-If he was born in the United States, his election to federal parliament was in violation of section 44(i) of the constitution; similar provisions applied in South Australia and Tasmania, where he also ran for parliament.
-O’Malley's claim of Canadian birth was received with skepticism during his lifetime, and has generally been regarded as unreliable.
-Although he was unable to provide any proof beyond a sworn affidavit, political opponents were also unable to conclusively prove that he was born an American.
+If he was born in the United States, his election to federal parliament was in violation of section 44(i) of the constitution.
+Similar provisions applied in South Australia and Tasmania, where he also ran for parliament.
+O'Malley's claim of Canadian birth was received with scepticism during his lifetime, and has generally been regarded as unreliable.
+Although he was unable to provide any proof beyond a sworn affidavit, political opponents were also unable to prove conclusively that he was born an American.